haochien/drf-subscription-app-tutorial/Tutorial_Note/Tutorial10_dockerization_for_production.md

 ### 4. start server

-Then start the server by `docker-compose up --build`.
+Then start the server by `docker-compose -f docker-compose.prod.yml up --build`.

 And you will be able to test the api by `http://localhost:1337/api/auth/test/`

-## Brief summary on request flow:
+## Brief summary on request flow

 ```plaintext
 # Dynamic request (e.g., API call)